RFQ2019/007 Construction of Extension at 61 Royden Road, Upton, CH49 4LU

 A site visit is will take place at 61 Royden Road on 12th September 2019 between 10:00am – 12:00pm.
 Please confirm your attendance to the site visit via the e-Tendering Portal using the ‘Messages’ function, by no later than 13:00hrs on Wednesday 11th September 2019.

 Please note we will require the name(s) of the individual(s) attending the site visit and there is a limit of 2 individuals per organisation

 Magenta Living tender opportunities are now published via our e-tendering portal.
 Potential Suppliers must register on our portal to be able to view and download tender documents.

 It is free to Register and you can also sign up to receive free tender alerts.

-Please note you must register the correct CPV code under ‘categories’ to ensure you receive alerts relevant to your business area
+Please note to receive alerts relevant to your business area you must register the correct CPV code under ‘categories’.

 Take a look at our Tips for Suppliers [pdf], which gives some information and guidance on how to complete and submit compliant RFQ, PQQ and tenders.